timsearle/timsearle/README.md

 Older projects:

 - [Euclid](https://github.com/timsearle/euclid) - Great-circle mathematics helper library for working easily with Core Location
 - [Bind](https://github.com/karmarama/bind) - A lightweight implementation of reactive type that you can subscribe to and transform values in a simple stream.
-An extremely simple way to introduce new engineers to functionality reactive programming.
+An extremely simple way to introduce new engineers to functional reactive programming.

 🧗🏻‍♂️If I'm not writing code, I'm rock climbing!
 Can often be found lurking around London's many climbing walls.